Learning and Evaluating Representations for Deep One-class Classification: Experiments

 The representations learned with vanilla contrastive loss achieve $86.9$ AUC with OC-SVM, which under-perform those trained with rotation prediction loss ($88.2$).
 The distribution-augmented contrastive loss achieves the highest mean AUC of $\mathbf{89.9}$ among all methods, demonstrating performance gains on all datasets by a large margin upon its vanilla counterparts.

 \textbf{Comparison to Previous Works.~} We make comparisons to previous works in Table~\ref{tab:visual_results_comparison}.
-While some comparisons may not be apples-to-apples as different works use different implementations of networks, optimizers, etc., we note that our implementation is based on the common choices of network (e.g., ResNet-18) and optimizer (e.g., momentum SGD) for image classification.
+While some comparisons may not be fair as different works use different implementations, we note that our implementation is based on the common choices of network (e.g., ResNet-18) and optimizer (e.g., momentum SGD) for image classification.
 We advance the previous state-of-the-art on one-class classification benchmarks by a large margin without test-time augmentation nor ensemble of models.
 We further improve the performance with model ensemble, which we report in Appendix~\ref{sec:supp_ablation_distribution_augmentation}.